RTLS stands for Real-Time Location System that can locate and track anything, anyone within a defined zone that is covered by radiofrequency.

 Depending on how much you are willing to invest in your active RTLS RFID tags, they can come with a range of features that improve personnel safety, prevent damage to equipment, and can provide important data for your employees.

-RTLS systems that utilize state-of-the-art UWB technology provide sub-meter location accuracy when tracking assets, equipment, and employees.
-UWB RTLS systems also form their own mesh networks and don’t require network connectivity, which reduces the investment of network infrastructure and cabling.
+RTLS solutions that utilize state-of-the-art UWB technology provide sub-meter location accuracy when tracking assets, equipment, and employees.
+UWB RTLS solutions also form their own mesh networks and don’t require network connectivity, which reduces the investment of network infrastructure and cabling.